nyahehnagi/tech_tests/gilded_rose/README.md

+## Feedback to take forward

+- The code is quite readable and naming is clear — though it's common to prefer if spanning over more than one line (even if the "body" contains only one instruction) to improve readability: if (item.quality <= MIN_QUALITY) {
+  item.quality = MIN_QUALITY;
+}
+- Ideally, there should be one file for each class — two in your case
+- You've written a lot of methods to encapsulate low-level logic, which is good.
+However the Shop class is a bit packed — can you think of ways to extract some logic of it?
+For example, for a conjured item, you could think of a class ConjuredItemUpdater, or something similar, that would be responsible to specifically update conjured items, and would contain the related logic.
+That's one way of splitting the class into smaller ones, but you could think of other ones too
+- Quite a lot of test cases with good coverage, that's good
+- To mock the Item class in the tests, instead of referencing directly the Item class when creating a new item, you can use a JS "object literal", where you literally define its properties and functions — e.g to create a "double" object of the item Aged Brie, you can write: const mockAgedBrieItem = { name: 'Aged Brie', quality: 50, sellIn: 1 }

 ## Gilded Rose

 An epic shop which is based in Azeroth.
 It shows the items for sale on a daily basis showing how their quality degrades over time.